 - You should begin by having a clear definition of the stages of your sales process, including a comprehensive definition of your sales cycle.

-- You should an estimate of the number of leads that typically make it from one stage to another during a sales cycle.
+- You should estimate the number of leads that typically make it from one stage to another during a sales cycle.

 - You should then try to work backward to come up with the number of opportunities you need at each stage of your sales process if you want to meet your sales objectives.